ballerine-io/ballerine/sdks/web-ui-sdk/README.md

 	}
 	BallerineSDK.flows.init(initConfig).then(() => {
 		BallerineSDK.flows.mount('my-kyc-flow', 'flow-host-element', {});
 	});
 }
 </script>
 ```

 #### Native Mobile apps

-The approch to native apps are all the native funcationalties happens inside Ballerine native sdks (Android, iOS) while and the represenation layer is still an web app (inside a native webview).
+The approach to native apps are all the native functionalities happens inside Ballerine native sdks (Android, iOS) while and the representation layer is still an web app (inside a native webview).

 This way we can enjoy both worlds:
-* Web UI: Flexable UI that can be changes instantly from the server (no app deployments or store submissions).
+* Web UI: Flexible UI that can be changes instantly from the server (no app deployments or store submissions).
 * Native API's: Native camera, deep behavioral analysis, ekyc and more..

 See Android and iOS repositories for guidance: